Technologicat/mcpyrate/quasiquotes.md

 Python process.
 Further accesses, by the same invocation of `h[]`, then refer to the same object.

+Note that due to how `pickle` works, you can hygienically unquote local and nonlocal variables just fine, as long as the *type* of the value (i.e. the `class`) is defined at the top-level scope of some module.

 Because `h[]` is essentially a bind operation, the result of `h[expr]` will forever point to the value `expr` had at capture time: